Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 Any legitimate designer has happy clients willing to vouch for them.
 If they hesitate or deflect when you ask for references, that's a massive red flag.

-Yes, contracts are annoying.
-They're full of legal language.
+Yes, contracts are boring and full of legal language.
 They feel formal and stiff.
 But they protect both of you.

 A contract clarifies scope, timeline, payment terms, and ownership.
 Without it, you're relying on good faith.
 And good faith only goes so far when money is involved.